Derek Rae: Career

 Rae served as a match commentator for ESPN USA's coverage of the UEFA Euro 2012 in Poland-Ukraine, the 2014 FIFA World Cup in Brazil, and UEFA Euro 2016 in France.

 In 2017 he announced that he was to leave BT Sport to return to the United States to work for ESPN.
 Rae also calls selected Premier League matches and has been a studio host for NBCSN.
 He will be calling Rugby Six nations games for them in 2018, having announced it on his Twitter feed on 29 January.
 In 2018, Rae became a commentator alongside Lee Dixon for FIFA 19s UEFA club tournament part of the game which can be found in Kick Off, tournaments and Career mode.
 This partnership continued in FIFA 20 with inclusion of him also commentating some 'default' games (kick off, tournament, career and Ultimate Team modes), as well as in FIFA 21.
 Since FIFA 22, Stewart Robson joined him for all broadcasts.

 Rae also worked as a commentator for the 2018 FIFA World Cup and 2022 FIFA World Cup for Fox Sports in the U.S., pairing with lead women's color commentator Aly Wagner.

 Rae broadcast his first MLS game for Fox on 2 March 2019 with a match between the LA Galaxy and the Chicago Fire at Dignity Health Sports Park with former MLS player Maurice Edu.

 He forged an on-air partnership in France with former US women's national team defender Danielle Slaton during the 2019 FIFA Women's World Cup again on Fox Sports.
 They were commentators for many high-profile matches including most of the France and Netherlands matches & ending with the Netherlands-Sweden semi final on 3 July 2019.

 He worked as one of the many commentators for Amazon Prime Video's UK Premier League coverage working alongside Sue Smith.
 In 2020, Rae was named as ESPN's lead Bundesliga commentator as well as a contributor to ESPN FC, a columnist on ESPN.com, while simultaneously doing the same for the world feed of the Bundesliga, and a commentator for the English-language La Liga coverage on ESPN/ABC in the United States.

+Derek also commentated in the 2026 world cup.